jordifierro/rails-api-base/README.md

 #### Setup scripts
 To avoid the burden of manually modify the code to prepare the files to start a new project, some scripts have been implemented.
-You can find them inside `bin/` folder.
+You can find them inside `bin/` folder (they are self destroyed after use).

 #### Postgres Database
 To avoid deployment problems,